-- 21. Vitamins: Know the definition and classification of vitamins, fat-soluble vitamins (A, D, E, and K) and water-soluble vitamins (B1, B2, B6, B12 (cobalamin), C, niacin, nicotinamide, folic acid, biotin, and pantothenic acid).
-Understand the clinical disorders associated with the deficiency as well as toxicity of vitamins. - 22.
-Immune system: Understand the functions of the humoral and cellular immune systems and their regulation; specific and non-specific immune response, cytokines; inflammation; acute phase proteins; complement factors and hereditary and acquired disorders.
-Be familiar re with conditions related to immunoglobulin deficiency and overproduction, monoclonal and polyclonal immunopathies and autoimmune disease and allergy. - 23.
-Body Fluid Analysis: Understand clinical indications for body fluid analysis.
-The principles and methodologies for analysis of fluids such as cerebrospinal, ascetic, pleural, and synovialfluid.
-Understand how to distinguish between exudate and transudate fluids. - 24.
+- 22. Vitamins: Know the definition and classification of vitamins, fat-soluble vitamins (A, D, E and K) and water-soluble vitamins (B1, B2, B6, B12 [cobalamin], C, niacin, nicotinamide, folic acid, biotin and pantothenic acid).
+Understand the clinical disorders associated with the deficiency as well as toxicity of vitamins. - 23.
+Immune system: Understand the role of the immune system in defence against infection, in cancer and malignancy; functions of the humoral and cellular immune systems and their regulation; specific and non-specific immune response, role of cytokines.
+Understand the application of tests for investigating the immune system; complement factors and hereditary and acquired disorders.
+Be familiar with primary and secondary causes of immunoglobulin deficiency, the role of cellular and humoral components in immune deficiency.
+Understand overproduction, monoclonal and polyclonal immunopathies.
+Understand the presentation, investigation and treatment of systemic autoimmune rheumatic disease and systemic vasculitides, including Rheumatoid arthritis, systemic lupus erythematosus, Sjogren's syndrome, giant cell arteritis, haemolytic uraemic syndrome and glomerulonephritis.
+Understand the factor involved in development of atopic disease (allergy and hypersensitivity); production and role of IgE, mast cell degranulation; principles of investigation of allergy (including coeliac disease).
+Understand the principles of anaphylaxis and anaphylactoid reactions.

+- 24. Body fluid analysis: Understand clinical indications for body fluid analysis and the principles and methodologies for analysis of fluids such as cerebrospinal, ascetic, pleural and synovial fluid.
+Understand how to distinguish between exudate and transudate fluids. - 25.
 Nutrition: Understand the normal physiology of human nutrition.
 Know the causes, investigation, diagnosis and monitoring and management of protein-energy malnutrition, markers of nutritional status, effects and effects of vitamin deficiency or excess, trace element deficiency of excess.
-Be familiar with nutrition related conditions such as refeeding syndrome, metabolic syndrome and obesity.
+Be familiar with nutrition-related conditions such as refeeding syndrome, metabolic syndrome and obesity.
 Know the investigations, classifications, risk factors and complications of obesity.
 Understand the biochemistry of starvation.
-Understand the nutritional management of diseases such as inflammatory bowel disease, coeliac disease, short bowel syndrome, cancer, gall bladder disease, post major abdominal surgery, oesophagostomy and malabsorption.

-25. Neuromuscular system: Understand the normal physiology of muscles.
+Understand the nutritional management of diseases such as inflammatory bowel disease, coeliac disease, short bowel syndrome, cancer, gall bladder disease, after major abdominal surgery, oesophagostomy and malabsorption. - 26.
+Neuromuscular system: Understand the normal physiology of muscles.
 Understand the biochemistry of psychiatric disease and the biochemical disturbances associated with neuromuscular disorders.
 Know the causes, investigation, monitoring and management of neuromuscular disorders such as multiple sclerosis, muscular dystrophy, Parkinson's disease and muscle disease.
-Understand the pathophysiology, formation and composition of cerebrospinal fluid and its role in the investigation and diagnosis of neurological disorders such as meningitis and suspected sub-arachnoid haemorrhage.
+Understand the pathophysiology, formation and composition of cerebrospinal fluid and its role in the investigation and diagnosis of neurological disorders such as meningitis and suspected subarachnoid haemorrhage.

-B2 Haematology and blood transfusion (including blood cells, haemostasis, cellular immunology and transfusion serology
+B2: Haematology and blood transfusion (including blood cells, haemostasis, cellular immunology and transfusion serology